- Employment Standards only apply to firefighters who are employed by a municipality or Metis settlement.

 Exceptions to the minimum standards for averaging agreements

 Firefighters and their employers are exempt from the provisions dealing with an averaging agreement.

 A firefighter who’s been on duty for 24 hours, may not be scheduled to begin another shift within the 24-hour period immediately following the scheduled ending of that shift, unless there’s an emergency or unforeseen or unpreventable circumstances requiring the firefighter’s work.

 While these employees aren’t restricted by the hours within which they may work, the following should be considered:

-- The employer and employee must comply with safe work practices in accordance with the Occupational Health and Safety (OHS) Act and OHS Code.
+- The employer and employee must comply with safe work practices in accordance with the Occupational Health and Safety Act and Occupational Health and Safety Code.

 - Under Occupational Health and Safety (OHS) legislation, an employer must ensure the health and safety of its workers.
 This includes monitoring hours of work if extended hours of work can affect the health and safety of a worker or their co-workers.

 - Workers have a right and a responsibility to refuse work if it appears unsafe.

 - For information about fatigue and safety, please see the Workplace Health and Safety Bulletin, Fatigue and Safety at the Workplace.
 A copy of this publication can also be obtained from any OHS office in Alberta.
 To find an office near you, please phone the OHS Contact Centre toll-free at 1-866-415-8690.

 Employees are not exempt from rest periods and days of rest and must receive:

 - See Daily rest periods for more information.

 - at least one day of rest each week

 - See Days of rest for more information.

 Additional Employment Standards